-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 193 check the following box. ⊠ 33, If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. o :
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following ox.
+0 hec If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, the following box. ⊠ If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list ie S Securities Act registration statement number of the earlier effective registration statement for the same offering. o